 Figure.
-4.2.2 - 70.
+4.2.2 - 68.
 Example connections for voltage line-to-line measurement.

 If only two line-to-line voltages are measured, the third one (U{L31}) is calculated based on the U{L12} and U{L23} vectors.
-When measuring line-to-line voltages, the line-to-neutral voltages can also be calculated as long as the value of U0 is measured and known.
+When measuring line-to-line voltages, the line-to-neutral voltages can also be calculated as long as the value of U0 is measured.

-The voltage measurement channel U4 can also be used to measure either the zero sequence voltage (U0) or the side 2 voltage of the circuit breaker (Synchrocheck).
+The voltage measurement channel U4 can be used to measure the zero sequence voltage (U0), the side 2 voltage of the circuit breaker (Synchrocheck), or for automatic voltage regulator function.
 If the 2LL+U3+U4 mode is selected, the third channel (U3) can be used for this purpose.
 Please note that U0 can only be measured by using a single channel.